Chromatic quasisymmetric functions of the path graph: Preliminaries

 We present three examples of trees that are invariant under the flip map.

 .15in

 \begin{proposition} Suppose $Q$ is the CQF of a labeled graph $G$, and $Q'$ is the CQF of the labeled graph $G'$, obtained from $G$ via the flip map.
-Then $Q+Q'$ is palindromic. \end{proposition} \begin{proof} Any proper coloring $c$ of $G$ is also a proper coloring of $G'$ (and vice-versa), corresponding to the same monomial $x^c$, as the flip map permutes the vertex label of each vertex of $G$, but does not change the color of that vertex.
+Then $Q+Q'$ is palindromic. \end{proposition} \begin{proof} Any proper coloring $c$ of $G$ is also a proper coloring of $G'$ (and vice-versa), corresponding to the same monomial $x^c$, as the flip map permutes the labels of the vertices of $G$, but does not change the color of each vertex.